 The Continual platform is an innovative evolution of the ML platform that places data at the center of the workflow and works to make operationalization of use cases quick and easy.
 Users of all profiles should be able to onboard quickly and start building AI use cases.
 There’s no need for expert-level ML knowledge, Continual automates everything that is needed and provides an abundance of information for experts and non-experts to understand the results of their work.
-You can get started with a free trial of Continual today, and get in touch with us if you have any questions.
+You can get in touch with us if you have any questions.

 Model performance depends on the metric being used.
 Understanding the strengths and limitation of each metric and interpreting the value correctly is key to building high performing models.
 In part 1, we cover four evaluation metrics commonly used for regression problems and demonstrate how to use them when building models on Continual.

 While many have called for stronger adherence to software development best practices in machine learning (ML) and artificial intelligence (AI) as well, today’s ML practitioners still lack simple tools and workflows to operate the ML deployment lifecycle on a level on par with software engineers.
 This article takes a trip down memory lane to explore the benefits of the CI/CD toolset and the detriment of their unfortunate absence in today’s ML development lifecycle.